 - After the first trimester, it is not recommended to lie down on your back.
 This puts too much pressure on the vena cava which provides blood flow to the foetus.

 This information was great.
 I could continue working out and not get criticised for it.
 I maintained my 6 days a week of weight lifting.
-This provided many benefits for me.
+This provided many benefits for me to help with staying active during pregnancy.

 During the first trimester, it helped me with mood swings by providing some much needed endorphins.
 As a social worker, my job is very stressful at times and working out is my way of distressing.
 It also helped with the tiredness and the nausea.
 The first 5 minutes of working out were always hard but then as soon as the endorphins kicked in, I felt great.